Last Updated on 08/12/2020

 Pizzeria Gino Sorbillo

 UPDATE: There is a second Sorbillo’s location on Via Partenope that has gluten free pizza!
 Cassandra of Travel Italian Style and I headed there to investigate.
 I’m happy to confirm, the rumors are true… and the pizza is delicious!
 It was hot and doughy, not too crispy.
-Sorry no picture, we took our pizzas to go and ate them on our laps.
 I also prefer this location for the ocean view, outdoor terrace and more friendly staff.
 They have gluten free beer too!